gmc-code/PC-Python/docs/python_files/text_files.rst

 | In the code below, rf is the read file object.
 | wf is the file object for writing.
 | Each line of the file **12days.txt** is written to the file **12days_copy.txt**.
-| Mulitple lines can be written to the same file within the **with open** context mamnager.
+| Multiple lines can be written to the same file within the **with open** context mamnager.

 .. code-block:: python